Mussabaheen/gogenswagger/README.md

 # gogenswagger

-gogenswagger generates signature for the test cases using the swagger JSON file.
+gogenswagger generates signature and boiler plate code for the test cases using the swagger JSON file.

 ## WIP